joshyam-k/csci221-turnins/eval-assign4/eval-assing4.md

 (b)

+I use zsh (which is a unix shell built on top of bash) and I use

 (c)

 You can use `head -50 Logistics.tex | grep -o that | wc -l`.
 This works because the `-o` prints only the matched parts of a matching line which results in separate lines for each unique occurence of the word "that".